 - 1 teaspoon cinnamon

-- In large bowl, cream together the eggs, sugar, yogurt, butter, and vanilla.
+- In large bowl, use a handheld mixer to mix together the eggs, sugar, yogurt, butter, and vanilla.
 Stir in the dry ingredients.
-In a separate small bowl, toss 1 1/2 cups of blueberries with the 1 tablespoon of flour then fold into the muffin mixture.
+In a separate small bowl, toss 1 ½ cups of blueberries with the 1 tablespoon of flour then fold into the muffin mixture.

-- Use a muffin scoop or about a 2/3 measuring cup to divide the batter evenly into the 18 muffin liners.
+- Use a muffin scoop to divide the batter evenly into the 18 muffin liners.
 Divide the remaining blueberries onto the tops of the muffins, pressing gently to adhere.

 - Mix together the Streusel topping ingredients in a small bowl.
 Sprinkle on top of the muffins pressing down gently if needed.